upbeduco/EstrAlg-Python/src/c08_BST/Exercises.md

 **Problem:**
 Write functions to compute:
 - The height of a BST or RedBlackST.
-- Whether the tree is balanced (height difference between left and right subtrees of every node is at most 1).
+- Whether the tree is balanced (height difference between left and right subtrees of every node is at most 1). **QUESTION**: Does the red-black tree satisfies this balance condition?

 **Questions:**
 - How does tree height affect performance of operations?